-Our dusting machine applies over 40,000 harmonic waves through the rug thereby dislodging the dirt not only from the rugs fibers but from the foundation warps and wefts as well.
-This thorough “dusting” allows us to remove years of deep set soil and other contaminates left behind by the owners vacuum cleaner.
+Our dusting machine applies over 40,000 harmonic waves through the rug thereby dislodging the dirt not only from the rug’s fibers but from the foundation warps and wefts as well.
+This thorough “dusting” allows us to remove years of deep-set soil and other contaminants left behind by the owners’ vacuum cleaner.

 Many of our clients have beloved pets that periodically wreak havoc on their fine area rugs.
 When this occurs, you can rest assured that we are well equipped to handle the issue.

-Our pet urine and odor treatment process is so thorough we guarantee the odor will be gone and the rug will be decontaminated.
+Our pet urine and odor treatment processes are so thorough we guarantee the odor will be gone and the rug will be decontaminated.
 This is very important as pets – especially cats – have very strong senses.
 If they can smell any residual urine, they are much more prone to returning to that same spot again and again.